daddel80/Valve-Steam-Auto-Shutdown/README.md

 ## Installation and Usage

-1. Download the repository as a ZIP file or clone it using git.
+1. Download the repository as a ZIP file.
 2. Extract the contents of the ZIP file to a directory on your computer.
 3. Locate the `start_SteamAutoShutdown.bat` file in the extracted folder.
 4. Double-click the `start_SteamAutoShutdown.bat` file to run the PowerShell script.